Basilica and Shrine of Our Lady of Perpetual Help

-The Basilica and Shrine of Our Lady of Perpetual Help is a Roman Catholic basilica in the Mission Hill neighborhood of Boston, Massachusetts, sometimes known as "The Mission Church".
-The Redemptorists of the Baltimore Province have ministered to the parish since the church was first opened in 1870.
+The Basilica and Shrine of Our Lady of Perpetual Help (Latin: Basilicæ Minoris de Beatæ Maria Virginis de Perpetuo Succursu) informally known as The Mission Church is a Roman Catholic basilica in the Mission Hill neighborhood of Boston, Massachusetts, United States.
+The Redemptorists priests of the Baltimore Province have ministered to the parish since the church was first opened in 1870.
+The shrine is dedicated to the Blessed Virgin Mary under the title of Our Mother of Perpetual Help.

+Pope Pius XII raised the shrine to the status of Minor Basilica via his Pontifical Decree Ornatur Urbs et Archidiocesis on September 8, 1954, which was signed and notarized by the Grand Chancellor of Apostolic Briefs, Monsignor Gildo Brugnola.

 History

-In May 1869, Rev. James A. Healy, pastor of St. James's Church in Boston, invited the Redemptorist Fathers to give a parish mission.
-Pleased with the success of the mission, Father Healy recommended to the Bishop that the religious order should establish a mission-house in Boston.
-That year Archbishop John J. Williams invited the Redemptorists to Boston.
+In May 1869, the Catholic priest, Father James Augustine Healy from the Church of Saint James in Boston invited the Redemptorists to give a parish mission.
+Pleased with the success of the mission, Father Healy recommended to the Bishop that the religious congregation should establish a mission-house in Boston.
+That year, Archbishop John J. Williams invited the Redemptorists to Boston.
 In September 1869 the Redemptorists acquired a site in Roxbury, then known as the Boston Highlands, on Parker Hill.
 Parker Hill was named for wealthy Boston merchant, John Parker, who occupied the summit of the hill during the eighteenth century.
 The five acre estate was known as Brinley Place, and included a grand house, Datchet House built in 1723 by prominent English officer Colonel Francis Brinley in memory of his ancestral home.
 Colonel Brinley died in 1765.
 Wealthy merchant Robert Pierpont purchased the house in 1773.
 Pierpont enlarged and enriched the house to such a degree that it became known as "Pierpont's Castle".

 The Redemptorists built a modest wooden church on the location in 1870.
 This was to serve as a "mission house", a home base for priests traveling to distant parts of Massachusetts, Canada, and elsewhere.
 The church was dedicated to Our Lady of Perpetual Help.
-The first mass was said on January 29, 1871.
+The first Catholic Mass was offered on January 29, 1871.
 The original structure was located on the site where the rectory now stands.